joshiemoore/snakeware/snakeware/README.md

 a task for inexperienced Linux users.
 I do not guarantee that cross-building will work because I haven't tried it, and you shouldn't try it unless you're pretty knowledgeable about the Linux kernel and about buildroot.

-I expect that the installation of Python pip packages might not work correctly when cross-building because that is currently happening independently of buildroot.

 I would be interested to hear your results if you try this, and please send a PR if you get some working configs.